riccardo-forina/storybook-vscode-helper/README.md

 ## Features

-### `Create a storybook Story` command
+### `Create a Storybook story` command

-Open the tsx or jsx file that contains the component for which you want to create a story, then from the command palette run "Create a storybook Story".
+Open the tsx or jsx file that contains the component for which you want to create a story, then from the command palette run "Create a Storybook story".

 A new _unsaved_ file will be created with the basics of a Storybook story in the Component Story Format (CSF) filled out for you.
 Move between the placeholders with TAB, customize the names as you want and you are done.